National Popular Vote Interstate Compact: Proliferation of candidates

 Some opponents of the compact contend that it would lead to a proliferation of third-party candidates, such that an election could be won with a plurality of as little as 15% of the vote.
-However, evidence from U.S. gubernatorial and other races in which a plurality results in a win do not bear out this suggestion.
-In the 975 general elections for Governor in the U.S. between 1948 and 2011, 90% of winners received more than 50% of the vote, 99% received more than 40%, and all received more than 35%.
-Duverger's law supports the contention that plurality elections do not generally create a proliferation of minor candidacies with significant vote shares.
+However, evidence from U.S. gubernatorial and other plurality-based races does not bear out this suggestion.
+In the 1975 general elections for governor in the U.S. between 1948 and 2011, 90% of winners received more than 50% of the vote, 99% received more than 40%, and all received more than 35%.
+Duverger's law holds that plurality elections do not generally create a proliferation of minor candidacies with significant vote shares.

 State voting law differences

-Another objection is that each state has different qualifications for voting.
-States with looser voting laws may have a larger turnout than other states.
-This may be a factor in close elections, and may lead to a push for national voting laws to standardize practices among the states.
-These differences are not as relevant in the current system, as turnout does not affect the number of electoral votes a state controls.